JordanMitev/kendo-ui-core/docs/troubleshoot/troubleshooting-common-issues.md

 ### Solution

-Make sure that jQuery is included only before the Kendo UI JavaScript files and before any JavaScript statements that depend on it.
+Make sure that jQuery is included only:
+* before the Kendo UI JavaScript files, and
+* before any JavaScript statements that depend on it.

 ## Widgets

-### Widgets Are Unavailable or Undefined
+### Issue: Widgets Are Unavailable or Undefined

-If jQuery is included more than once in the page all existing jQuery plugins (including Kendo UI) will be wiped out.
-Will also occur if the [required jQuery file]({% slug jquerysupport_kendoui %}) is not included.
+If jQuery is included more than once in the page, all existing jQuery plugins (including Kendo UI) will be wiped out.
+The same behaviour will also occur if the [required jQuery file](https://docs.telerik.com/kendo-ui/intro/supporting/jquery-support) is not included.

 Depending on the browser, the following JavaScript errors will be thrown: